B2B Articles - October 22, 2016

 Before getting into the Smart Home statistics, let’s first sort out what we mean by IoT and M2M.

 IoT is the moniker for the Internet of Things which interconnects “things” and autonomously exchanges or shares data that is captured by sensors.
-These “things” may be machines, parts of machines, meters, sensors or even retail goods or wearables.
-Using sensors they gather data from previously “dumb” hardware or processes.
+These “things” may be machines, parts of machines, meters, sensors, retail goods, or wearables.
+Using sensors, they gather data from previously “dumb” hardware or processes.

 “4 billion consumer facing ‘things’ are predicted to be connected to the internet worldwide in 2016, up from 3 billion in 2015.” — Deloitte

 A Smart Home uses technology to provide home owners with greater comfort, convenience, and security as well as energy efficiency — even when no one is at home.
 Smart Home residences can include any number of “smart” appliances, lighting, heating, air conditioning, TVs, computers, entertainment audio & video systems, security, and camera systems.

 What makes them “smart?”
 These devices or systems not only communicate with one another.
 Also, via their Internet connections, they can be controlled remotely, can report their own maintenance needs, and can drive greater efficiency in resource usage.

 While a Smart Home sounds super cool, there are still barriers to connected product purchases.
 Some 48% of respondents in a Deloitte UK study identified price as a prohibitive factor.
 Plus, 26% think the technology still has to evolve.

 Perhaps you already have some smart devices in your home.
 The living room has seen a boom in connected smart TVs (28% of shoppers own one), and wireless speakers are also popular.
 More consumers, too, are wearing IoT fitness devices.

 The Smart Home global automation market had a value of 4.4 billion US dollars in 2013.
 Transparency Market Research predicts that it will grow to 21 billion US dollars in 2020.